silver2row/BBBW_RELAYCAPE/README.md

 ```

+If this build does not work and if it fails due to specific errors, please try this:

+` sudo apt install gpiod libgpiod-dev `

 Now, once all the above is done, one can use the source.
 If I am missing anytyhing, please tell me.

 Seth